No, I'm Not a Human

-No, I'm Not a Human is a first-person horror visual novel video game developed by Russian studio Trioskaz and published by Critical Reflex.
-The demo version of the game was published on June 9, 2025 on Steam.
-The full version was released on Steam on September 15, 2025 for Windows only.
-The gameplay revolves around the player in a diurnal lockdown during a solar catastrophe that caused humans to become nocturnally active.
+No, I'm Not a Human is a first-person horror video game developed by Russian studio Trioskaz and published by Critical Reflex.
+The demo version was published on June 9, 2025, on Steam.
+The full version was released on Steam on September 15, 2025, for Windows only.
+Playstation announced the platform version of the game in April 2025, with the release to be announced at a later date.

-Nightly, the player must interview others who show up at their door seeking shelter.
+The gameplay revolves around the player in a diurnal lockdown during a solar catastrophe that has forced humanity to adopt a nocturnal lifestyle.
+Each night, the player must interview others who show up at their door seeking shelter.
 The player must determine if the interviewee is a human or a hostile "Visitor" during this interaction.
 If they are allowed inside the player's house, it is possible to further examine them.
 New ways to discern a Visitor from humans are told to the player daily.
 Depending on the player's actions during the game, such as killing other humans, different endings will be incurred.

-The game has been applauded for its unique visuals and blend of gameplay reminiscent of other similarly successful games like This War of Mine and Papers, Please.
+The game has been applauded for its visuals and blend of gameplay reminiscent of other similarly successful games like This War of Mine and Papers, Please.